bazelbuild/bazel/site/docs/tutorial/java.md

 title: Build Tutorial - Java
 ---

-Introduction to Bazel: Build a Java Project
+Introduction to Bazel: Building a Java Project
 ==========

 In this tutorial, you'll learn the basics of building Java applications with